A geometric and deep learning reproducible pipeline for monitoring floating anthropogenic debris in urban rivers using in situ cameras: Experimental results

-Subsequent to the dimensional reduction of the data, the DBSCAN clustering methodology was implemented with a view to averting time leakage and overestimation of the performance model during the training of the data.
+Subsequent to the dimensional reduction of the data, the DBSCAN clustering methodology was implemented to avoid time leakage and overestimation of the performance model during the training of the data.
 The t-SNE reveals a structured organization with localized concentrations of points (Fig.\ref{fig8:t-SNE}).
 These aggregations of points serve to emphasize images that exhibit analogous characteristics.
 Furthermore, within the reduced space, point aggregations are distinguished from others by the absence of apparent continuity.

 Applying the DBSCAN algorithm to the dimensionally reduced data resulted in 53 distinct clusters.
 The DBCV (Density-Based Clustering Validation) score of 0.98 indicates highly compact and well-separated clusters.
-Visual inspection of clusters 33, 45, and 52 highlights tow distinct phenomena: a clear separation between upstream and downstream camera scenes, and a temporal separation of scenes from the same camera based on the presence of anthropogenic debris (Fig.\ref{fig8:t-SNE}).
+Visual inspection of clusters 33, 45, and 52 highlights two distinct phenomena: a clear separation between upstream and downstream camera scenes, and a temporal separation of scenes from the same camera based on the presence of anthropogenic debris (Fig.\ref{fig8:t-SNE}).
 Cluster 33 includes only upstream images, while cluster 45 and 52 contain downstream scenes, each showing different debris compositions.
 This suggests that images from the same scene can be found in the same data set (Fig.\ref{fig8:t-SNE}) rather than several data sets; thus reducing the risk of temporal data leakage.

 As previously stated, clusters were separated into three groups : train, validation, and test, with the following proportions : 80\%, 10\%, 10\% respectively.
 At first, the t-SNE reveals that no cluster was separated into two different groups, which means that all images from the same cluster are actually in the same sub-dataset (Fig.\ref{fig8:t-SNE}).